chungyc/site-personal/site/article/technical/website/diagrams/trying-out.md

 include-syntax-stylesheet: true
 ---

-I'm trying out using [Diagrams] for including diagrams.
+I'm trying out using [Diagrams] for including images in the web site.
 Let's see if this works.

 ## First diagram